Dynamics of learning to integrate in linear recurrent neural networks: Learning a leaky integrator

-These equations describe the evolution of the parameters $\v(s)$, $\u(s)$, and $\W(s)$ during the early phase of learning.
-The first two equations show that the read-in and read-out vectors reinforce each other: as one grows, it stimulates the growth of the other and they eventually converge to the same vector (Appendix \ref{app:rich_integrator}).
-The third equation indicates that the recurrent weights $\W$ develop a rank-one structure proportional to $\v(s) \u(s)^\top$, effectively enhancing the connectivity along the aligned direction.
-From these approximate dynamics, we can estimate that the outlier eigenvalue of $\W$ induced by this alignment should escape from the circular bulk of initial eigenvalues at a timescale that scales as $-\log(\sigma)$ (Appendix \ref{app:rich_integrator}).
+This indicates that the recurrent weights $\W$ develop a rank-one structure proportional to $\hat{\u} \hat{\u}^\top$, effectively enhancing the connectivity along the aligned direction.
+This outlier eigenvalue escapes from the bulk (exceeds $\sigma$) at a timescale

+We illustrate this scaling in Figure~\ref{fig:escape_vs_sigma_supp}, and the consequent fact that the escape time required to reduce the loss decreases with $\sigma$ in Figure \ref{fig:real_target}d.